 It is a stereotype that orange and cranberry bread can exist as a combination only from the beginning of November to the end of December.
 But what are stereotypes if not misconceptions?

 This bread is fabulous.
 I have been making it for a couple years now, and it is a tradition for me to prepare it the night before Christmas so my family and I can munch on it Christmas morning.
 The bread is exceptionally moist and tender, despite the minimal amount of butter.
 This is due to the orange juice, which also, along with the orange zest, enhances the very prominent orange flavor one detects in eating this loaf.
 I used fresh cranberries that I had stashed in the freezer sometime last winter; the cranberries are tart little surprises, and they contribute greatly to the overall fresh flavor of this bread.
 Walnuts add the perfect crunch.
-If you haven't been able to tell by now, my family really likes nuts in things.
-Which makes for so many opportunities to crack lewd jokes, but alas, I shall refrain.

 Basically, my message is this: Ignore that it is June and go make this delicious loaf right now.
 Make it into muffins, if you so please, or even mini loaves, such as I did.